 Still, and we can’t stress enough: be very careful with anything like this!

-Tips like that Microsoft Teams “idle hack” that went around on Reddit for a while (using a mouse jiggler) could land you in hot water.
+Tips like that Microsoft Teams “idle hack” that went around on Reddit for a while (using a mouse jiggler) could get you fired.
 Most companies use so-called bossware and other surveillance tools to check what you install on a company computer.

 The problem with mouse jigglers and apps that move your mouse